Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Introduction

 This paper is structured as follows.
 We commence with establishing the information-theoretic framework in Section \ref{FrameworkCAS}, including the definitions of distortions, rate-distortion function, and constrained channel capacity.
-In Section \ref{SMSST}, we prove the achievability and converse of the proposed MSST.
-Then, we formulate the optimization problem for ISAC channel input design and develop a two-step BA-based optimal search algorithm in Section \ref{Pformulation}.
-In Section \ref{WaveformDesign}, we present the Gaussian ISAC waveform design method for the MIMO CAS systems.
+In Section \ref{SMSST}, we prove the achievability and converse of the MSST.
+Then, we formulate the optimization problem for ISAC channel input design and develop a two-step BA-based search algorithm in Section \ref{Pformulation}.
+In Section \ref{WaveformDesign}, we present the Gaussian ISAC waveform design method for the MIMO \ac{sdas} systems.
 Finally, we provide the simulation results and conclude this paper in Section \ref{simulationR} and \ref{Conclude}, respectively.

-The notations used in this paper are as follows.
-The uppercase normal letter $\Rv{A}$, lowercase italic letter $a$, and fraktur letter $\mathcal{A}$ denote a random variable, its realization and a set, respectively. $\Prob{A}{a}$ represent a probability distribution function and $\Claw{A|B}{a|b}$ specifies to channel transition probability.
+\textbf{Notations:} The uppercase normal letter $\Rv{A}$, lowercase italic letter $a$, and fraktur letter $\mathcal{A}$ denote a random variable, its realization and a set, respectively. $\Prob{A}{a}$ represent a probability distribution function and $\Claw{A|B}{a|b}$ specifies to channel transition probability.
 Uppercase and lowercase bold letters $\mathbf{A}$ and $\mathbf{a}$ denote the matrix and column vector. $(\cdot)^T$, $(\cdot)^*$, and $(\cdot)^H$ represent the transpose, conjugate, and complex conjugate transpose operations, respectively. $\mathept{\cdot}$ is the statistical expectation, and $\tr{\cdot}$ is the trace of a matrix.